ryanef/ryanfdev/src/content/project/astro-blog-cicd.md

 ## Starting Point

-- Terraform installed in an environment with AWS with administrator access
+To follow along you will need a new Github repository, an AWS account with administrator access and a basic familiarity with Terraform.
-  - Edit `providers.tf` to choose `profile` or `shared_credentials_file`
-- GitHub account with a new repository deploying the blog with GitHub Actions

 ## Deploy Infrastructure to AWS

-These Terraform modules can be used in any environment with access to AWS credentials.
+There should be zero cost associated with this deployment but be sure to `terraform destroy` when you're done since it isn't intended for production use anyway.
+You can run Terraform locally or any machine where AWS credentials can be provided.

+#### Credentials

 Do not hard code AWS Access Keys into the Terraform files because Terraform state is stored in plain text so don't do it even for testing and development.
 If the code accidentally makes it to a public GitHub repo, there are hackers always running scanners looking for these mistakes.
 [Setup the AWS CLI](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html) and there should be a credentials file in `/home/linuxUsername/.aws/credentials` or `C:\Users\WindowsUsername\.aws\credentials` which lists AWS profiles and their names in brackets like [default], [dev], [prod].
 These can be referenced in `providers.tf` or can be commented out if you have a way of providing short term credentials through an IAM role which is an even better option.

 1. Clone the repository with the Terraform files `git clone git@github.com:ryanef/autoblog-infra.git`
 2. Change into the directory: `cd autoblog-infra`